carloscastellanos/teaching/480/Spring 2025/workshops/workshop4.md

 3. Verify that POIs load dynamically from OpenStreetMap.

 ## Wrap-Up and Q&A
-By the end of this workshop you should;
+By the end of this workshop you should have:
-- have a basic idea on to build both a static and dynamic POI-based mobile AR application.
+- a basic idea on to build both a static and dynamic POI-based mobile AR application.
-- have basic idea on how to use the OpenStreetMap Overpass API.
+- a basic idea on how to use the OpenStreetMap Overpass API.

 Next Steps:
 - Add filtering options for different POI types (e.g., artworks, playgrounds).